Dhamtari district

-Dhamtari is a district of the Indian state of Chhattisgarh.
+Dhamtari district is a district of the Indian state of Chhattisgarh.
 This district is situated at 20°42' N latitude and 81°33' E longitude.
 Dhamtari district was officially formed on 6 July 1998 by trifurcating Raipur district into Raipur, Dhamtari and Mahasamund districts.

-The present collector of Dhamtari is Shri Rajat Bansal.
-The present mayor of Dhamtari is Shri Vijay Dewangan.
+The present collector of Dhamtari is Sushree Namrata Gandhi.The present mayor of Dhamtari is Shri Vijay Dewangan.

 Etymology

 Dhamtari derives from dhamma tarai, literally plain of Dhamma.
 The name is a hint at the area's Buddhist roots.

 Geography

 The total area of the district is 4084 km², and its altitude is 305 m above sea level.
 The district borders Raipur and Durg districts to the north, Gariaband district to the east, Nabarangpur district of Odisha to the south, Kondagaon district to the southwest and Kanker and Balod districts to the west.
 The Mahanadi River is the principal river of this district, originating in the hills of Sihawa, and till this area it is named as Kankannadi, Chitrotpala, Neelotpala, Mandvahini, Jairath etc. Its tributaries are Seonath, Pairy, Sondur, Joan, Kharun and Shivnath.
 The fertility of lands of Dhamtari district can be attributed to the presence of these rivers.
 The chief crop of this region is paddy.

-The National Highway No. 07 Raipur – Vizianagaram (Andhra Pradesh) passes through Dhamtari.
-Raipur is 78 km from Dhamtari.
+Dhamtari is situated approximately 80 km south of Raipur on NH 30.